MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │  3  a; b; c │
     =#

-The `Get` query constructor builds a query that extracts the given flow from an underlying record.
+The `Get` constructor builds a query that extracts a named flow from an underlying record.
 In this example, notice that the query results are once again flattened.

     unitknot[Lift(1:3) >> Record(It, Letters(It)) >> Get(:B)]
     #=>